South African Quick Brief (2026)

 “Nearly half of the people who need the SRD grant are excluded due to restrictive budget decisions,” Coleman explains.
 “The policy was meant to alleviate extreme poverty, yet the resources allocated fall short, leaving many ineligible even though they are in desperate need.”

 In contrast to recipients of other grants, such as child support or old-age pensions, SRD applicants face additional hurdles.
 For example, while other grants allow in-person applications, the SRD grant requires online submissions—a barrier for those without internet access.
-Furthermore, SRD applicants are subjected to stricter income thresholds than beneficiaries of other social assistance programs.
+Furthermore, SRD applicants are subjected to stricter income thresholds than beneficiaries of other social assistance programmes.

 Impact on Applicants and the Broader Economy